-Home » Recipes » Main Dish » Pork » Best Pulled Pork
+Home » Recipes » Method » Crockpot Recipes » Best Pulled Pork

 Best Pulled Pork

-Few sensations can compare to taking the first bite of a juicy, homemade pulled pork sandwich.
-When we first tried this recipe, we were blown away at the tenderness of every flavor packed bite, and we knew we just had to share it with the world.
-We’ve only ever lived in Texas and Florida, so we like to think we know a thing or two about good bbq!
+Few sensations can compare to taking the first bite of juicy, homemade pulled pork sandwiches.
+When we first tried this recipe, we were blown away at the tenderness of every flavor packed bite, and we knew we just had to share it with you.
+Here are just a few reasons you’ll love it:

-You really can’t skip the coleslaw on top, either.
+• Great Crunch: To balance out the richness of the pulled pork, we love the addition of homemade coleslaw.
 It’s a deliciously creamy way to add a little crunch to an already amazing sandwich!
 Also, just like the pulled pork, it’s ridiculously easy to make.

-Aside from dinners at home, these sandwiches are also a huge hit just about everywhere else.
-Potlucks, tailgates, parties, you name it!
-This is one of my favorite dishes to make when people are coming over because once you throw it all in the slow cooker or instant pot, you don’t have to do much more to it.
-Just shred the meat, add some bbq sauce and serve!
+• Crowd Pleasing: Aside from dinners at home, these sandwiches are also a huge hit at potlucks, tailgates, parties, you name it!
+This is one of our favorite dishes to make when people are coming over because, once you throw it all in the slow cooker or instant pot, you don’t have to do much more to it.
 Perfect for when you’re having a party.

 • Light Brown Sugar